luHub/VPL/README.md

 - All decision statements are phasors too because everything could be done with a "While" (Where is my programming analysis book).
 90 degrees means true and -90 means false, like when looking into the sky or into the ground while going to an urinary.
 - All numbers are vectors

 Help wanted!
 If you think you can help to make new tech go for one of the objective start prototyping, and create a MR,  with your name and reference to your original sources if there is any.
 All will be shared with a GPL License and be free for the world to copy/paste.
-The end goal is to have less power consumption so we can advance civilization to the next level!
-If you think you can't help study physics, math, engineering and computer science and after 10 years come back.
+The end goal is to have less power consumption so we can advance civilization to the next level before we consume all our resources!
+If you think you can't help study physics, math, engineering and computer science and after 10 years come back..

 Collaborators:
+For the real authors, real teachers and real people of science.
+Not the fakers, not the posers.

   I will be using chat GTP to help me with my wild ideas... shame on me.